 In this post, I’m going to share with you a very valuable “framework” which can help you be very successful at marketing anything.

-Before we jump right into it, one important update: My new book, “Dr Growth,” is now available on Amazon and I think it may be the most valuable book I’ve written to date.
+Before we jump right into it, one important update: My 10x Growth Marketing course, is now available and I think it may be the most valuable work I’ve created to date.

-The book is full of 300+ pages of strategies, tools, “novel practice” tactics, and other gems discovered deep within the mines of experience after executing thousands of campaigns.
+The course is full of 50+ lessons of strategies, tools, “novel practice” tactics, and other gems discovered deep within the mines of experience after executing thousands of campaigns.

 But stick around — because in this post, I’m going to teach you a simple framework I’ve developed to market anything!